-When the Practicum Education Office is notified of a change in a Practicum Supervisor either by the student, Supervisor, or Liaison, the other parties will also be notified.
-If the proposed Supervisor has not previously been vetted and approved, the Practicum Education Office will notify them of the protocol for certification.
+When the Practicum Education Office is notified of a change in a Practicum Supervisor either by the student, vetted and approved, the Practicum Education Office will notify them of the protocol for certification.
 If they are certified, the student will submit a new confirmation form with the new Supervisor's signature.